GateHouseMedia/PLBID/README.md

 We noted all the field names and character positions for each year in an Excel spreadsheet called **PLBID Fields 2006-2016.xlsx**, which is in our repository.
 The names and character positions are the same in the Birth Data files, but they don't include the fields related to the infant's death, obviously.

+We then used a Python script to combine the data across all the years into one big data set with the appropriate fields for us to query.

 ### Prerequisites
 Python ( 2.7 or greater ).
 Pandas module - `pip install pandas `